Part 2: The Silhouette In The Shadows

 “Where were you?”.

 “Somewhere safe.”
 Bella suddenly snapped.
-She couldn’t tell Olivia where she was, and she’d like to think that Olivia knew she didn’t have a right to pry.
+She couldn’t tell Olivia where she was, and Bella likes to think that Olivia knew she didn’t have a right to pry.
 Why did she even care this much?

 Bella quickly walked away, leaving Olivia in tears and herself confused.
 She turned her cell phone on and saw several missed calls and a text from Olivia.
-The text read: “Where are you?
+The message read: “Where are you?
 I miss you!”
 Though a little dramatic, Bella was not surprised.
 The two would often text each other sweet things like this, but this time it seemed a little more serious.
 Bella decided to let it go for now; Olivia was upset, and they both needed time to calm down before anything could be discussed.
 Bella went to her room and began to obsess over Logan.
 She really liked him.
-She opened up her laptop and planner and began looking for places and times for their next outdoor activities.
-The next morning Olivia asked Bella if they could talk.
+She opened up her laptop and planner and started looking for places and times for their next outdoor activities.
+The following day Olivia asked Bella if they could talk.

 “I’ve been thinking about last night, and I may have a solution.”